 We recommend booking private shuttles instead of shared.
 Private is more comfortable and more flexible.

-- Private is more expensive than shared but it is a more comfortable option, especially for young families.
+- Private generally is more expensive than shared but it is a more comfortable option, especially for young families.
 And you don’t have to worry about driving at all!
 For families with young children, big families, multi generational families or multiple families, it is definitely worth the price to get a private shuttle.

 - Shared shuttles: Takes 10-18 people, only pick up and drop off at hotels, don’t pick up directly at the airport and have 1 scheduled stop during the drive.
-They also usually only allow one piece of luggage per person.
+They usually allow one piece of luggage per person.
 Costs around $57 USD per person with Interbus.

 Read more about shuttles in Costa Rica here.